KIT-ISAS/iviz/iviz_msgs_gen/README.md

 ## Getting Started

 You can either:
-* Open the .csproj file in your favorite C# editor, or
+* Open the .csproj file in your favorite C# editor, and hit Run.
 * Open a console, go to this folder, and run the following command:
 ```bash
 dotnet run -c Release